grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 #### Outlier Detection

-As described in [gRFC A50][A50], outlier detection currently tracks the state of each individual address, and ejection decisions are made on a per-address basis.
-With this design, the outlier detection policy will be changed to instead track the state and make ejection decisions on a per-endpoint basis.
+The goal of the outlier detection policy is to temporarily stop sending traffic to servers that are returning an unusually large error rate.
+The kinds of problems that it is intended to catch are primarily things that are independent of which address is used to connect to the server;
+a problem with the reachability of a particular address is more likely to cause connectivity problems than individual RPC failures, and problems that cause RPC failures are generally just as likely to occur on any address.
+Therefore, this design changes the outlier detection policy to make ejection decisions on a per-endpoint basis, instead of on a per-address basis as it does today.
+RPCs made to any address associated with an endpoint will count as activity on that endpoint, and ejection or unejection decisions for an endpoint will affect subchannels for all addresses of an endpoint.

-The outlier detection policy currently maintains a map keyed by individual address.
-This map will be changed to instead be keyed by the unordered set of addresses in each endpoint.
-All subchannels for any of the addresses for the endpoint will be stored in the map value, and calls made to any of those addresses will count as activity on the endpoint.
-The set of entries in the map will continue to be set based on the address list that the outlier detection policy receives from its parent.
+As described in [gRFC A50][A50], the outlier detection policy currently maintains a map keyed by individual address.
+The map values contain both the set of currently existing subchannels for a given address as well as the ejection state for that address.
+This map will be split into two maps: a map of currently existing subchannels, keyed by individual address, and a map of ejection state, keyed by the unordered set of addresses on the endpoint.

-TODO: when updating map, need to retain subchannels for existing addresses -- maybe instead key map by individual address and point to other equivalent addresses, just like in xds_override_host?
+The entry in the subchannel map will hold a ref to the corresponding entry in the endpoint map.
+This ref will be updated when the LB policy receives an updated address list, when the list of addresses in the endpoint changes.
+It will be used to update the successful and failed call counts as each RPC finishes.
+Note that appropriate synchronization is required for those two different accesses.

+The entry in the endpoint map will hold a pointer to the entries in the subchannel map for the addresses associated with the endpoint.
+These pointers will be accessed by the LB policy when ejecting or unejecting the endpoint, to send health state notifications to the corresponding subchannels.
+Note that if the ejection timer runs in the same synchronization context as the rest of the activity in the LB policy, no additional synchronization should be needed here.

+The set of entries in both maps will continue to be set based on the address list that the outlier detection policy receives from its parent.

 Currently, the outlier detection policy wraps the subchannels and ejects them by reporting their connectivity state as TRANSIENT_FAILURE.